LouiseSteward/learn/infection-prevention-and-control/text/quiz-10.md

     +	Coughing into your bent elbow
     -	Taking a few deep breaths every hour

-10. What is social distancing?
+10. What is physical distancing?
     +	People staying more than 1 metre away from each other
     -	Not talking to strangers
     -	Not allowing beggars into urban areas
     -	Preventing foreigners entering the country

-11. Does wearing a simple face mask help to prevent one from becoming infected with coronavirus?
+11. Does wearing a simple face mask help to prevent the spread of coronavirus?
     -	Yes it is very effective
-    -	It is recommended when going out in public
+    -	It is only recommended when going out in public
     -	It is only recommended for the elderly
     +	No as it is not effective protection